jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

       _ -> putStrLn "Invalid response" >> go
 ```

-And the user then assembles this into a way to ask for an entire _record_:
+And the user then uses `Applicative` to assemble into a function asking for an entire record:

 ```haskell
 data Person = Person